Multilingual

 }

-Translation is a singleton, which means all requests share this instance.
-If a request uses locale() to set the default language, it will affect all subsequent requests in this process.
-Therefore, we should explicitly set the language for each request.
-For example, using the following middleware.
+translation is a singleton, meaning all requests share the same instance.
+If a request sets the default language using locale(), it will affect all subsequent requests in that process.
+Therefore, we should set the language explicitly for each request.
+For example, use the following middleware:

-Create the file app/middleware/Lang.php (please create the directory if it doesn't exist) as follows:
+Create file app/middleware/Lang.php (create the directory if it does not exist) as follows:

 <?php